robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

   the expressions that depend on the value to be computed.

-- `depend(promise, expression)` defines a dependency between the lambda abstraction and the value of the promise.
+- `depend(promise, expression)` defines a dependency between the expression and the value of the promise.
 It returns a new promise for the result of the expression, so new expressions can depend on that value.